 - Organizational level: When pairing the partners, she chooses a mentor who is either at the same organizational level or higher in the company, so that they can share some of their experiences.

 - Does this relationship make sense?
-Lastly, Libby determines if this partnership really makes sense – will these people work well together?
+Lastly, the Director determines if this partnership really makes sense – will these people work well together?

 5. Follow Up

 Now that the mentorship program is up and running, it’s time to reflect on those objectives you set at the very beginning.
 If things aren’t measuring up, dive deeper into what is and isn’t working.
 Be sure to celebrate the wins!

 This relationship should be beneficial for both parties.
 For an effective, productive relationship, ask your mentors to agree to the following: keep communication open, offer support, clearly state expectations, keep in contact, be honest, participate, get to know one another, stay positive, and be reliable.